 21. Calls on the Commission to present a proposal for an amendment to Article 7 of Directive 2010/31/EU in the context of “A Renovation Wave for Europe” introducing a requirement for the mandatory asbestos screening, registering, and removal of asbestos and other dangerous substances before any renovation works can start;

-22. Calls on the Commission to present a legislative proposal for the mandatory screening of buildings before sale or rent and for the establishment of asbestos certificates for buildings constructed before 2005;
+22. Calls on the Commission to present a legislative proposal for the mandatory screening of buildings before sale or rent and for the establishment of asbestos certificates for buildings constructed before 2005; ADD: Asbestos certificates must be accessible to firefighters and other emergency services’ workers that may be involved in fire and/or other operations that may expose them to asbestos.

 23. Calls on the Commission to assess the financial implications of Parliament’s requests in accordance with paragraphs 6 and 7 and point 3 of Annex I;